samervin/Spanish/readme.txt

 This is the same folder that contains the data folder, which has lots of text files within.

 On Windows, it probably doesn't matter.
 The working directory is automagically set when you click on the jar.
-On Linux, it entirely DOES matter.
+On Linux, it probably DOES matter.
 Clicking on the jar will likely set the working directory to your home directory.
 For me, that's /home/sam.
 This is entirely wrong.
 You need to navigate to the jar file using the terminal and run the jar via command line.
 This should work.

-If you're on Mac, or the above instructions don't work, you might be SOL.
-Love Sam.
+I don't have a Mac machine to test on, but if the Windows way doesn't work, use the Linux way.

+Current support (aka what's in the data files):
+Indicative present, preterit, and imperfect tenses (with separations for irregulars) "Mandatos formales" (half of the present subjunctive, with no irregular separation) "Mandatos informales" (one part imperative, one part subjunctive present, no irregular separation)